-In the past couple articles, we’ve established that there are a lot of good ideas out there, and that a lot of us have them, a lot of the time.
-We’ve also established that despite this fact, it can be difficult to grab hold of this kind of creative energy, and really see it through to fruition.
+In the past couple articles, we’ve established that there are lots of good ideas out there, and that many of us have them, all of the time.
+We’ve also established that despite this, it can be difficult to harness the creative energy behind idea generation, and to see our concepts through to fruition.

-1. Know your Big Picture focus (What will you say YES to?)
+Know your big picture focus.
+(What will you say YES to?)

 The simplest way to deal with the constant barrage of “good v. better” decisions is to clearly know what you will always say “Yes” to.

-Grab your cutest notebook, and start to jot a list.
+Grab your favorite notebook, and start to jot a list.

-- I will always say yes to my friends.
+- I will say yes to my close friends.

-- I will aways say yes to my neighbors.
+- I will say yes to my family.

-2. Keep your list short.
-Leaving something off doesn’t mean you can’t do it, it just means that you won’t do it at the expense of a “yes” on your list.
+If you make a yes list, keep it short.
+Leaving something off your list doesn’t mean you can’t do it, it just means that you won’t do it at the expense of a “yes”.

 I guess there’s a caveat to all these yesses.
 (Is there a personality type for someone who has to qualify everything they say?
 If so, it’s mine.)
 But anyways – the qualification: “I will always say yes” has a context.
-For instance, I do not mean that every time my kid wants something, I will give it to him, or that every time a friend asks for coffee I will drop everything and head out.
+For instance, I do not mean that every time my kid wants to play Monopoly, I will immediately pass go, or that every time a friend asks for coffee I will drop everything and head out.
 My yesses help me navigate, they don’t control my life.

 OK.
 That’s Cool.
 But How Do “Yeses” Help Me Creatively?